Mike Dunleavy Sr.: Playing career

 Dunleavy remained in Texas after leaving Houston for the 1982–83 season, because he spent that season with the neighboring San Antonio Spurs.
 After two following seasons with the Milwaukee Bucks he retired due to chronic back pain.
 His best season as a player was with Houston in 1980–81, when he averaged 10.5 points per game and started on a team that played in the NBA Finals.

 During his retirement, Dunleavy worked in an investment firm.
+In 1987, he joined the Milwaukee Bucks as an assistant coach.
 In 1988–89 and 1989–90, while an assistant coach with the Bucks, he helped as a player for two and five games respectively.
 In 438 games he averaged 8 points, 1.6 rebounds and 3.9 assists.